-The two most recent appointments to The Board are a representative of non-local government employers and a pensioner member representative, who were selected from a large number of applicants.
-Other scheme member representatives are nominated by the main trade unions.

-Two of the employer representatives on The Board are elected members appointed by the administering authority.
+The two most recent appointments to the board are a representative of non-local government employers and a pensioner member representative, who were selected from a large number of applicants.
+Other scheme member representatives are nominated by the main trade unions; Unison, GMB and Unite.
+Two of the employer representatives on the board are elected members appointed by the administering authority.
 The other two employer representatives are nominated by the Association of Greater Manchester Municipal Treasurers and the Association of Greater Manchester Monitoring Officers.

-The members of The Board at 31 March 2017, who they represent and their attendance record at Board meetings during 2016/17 is shown in the table below.
-The Board met four times during the 2016/17 year.
+The members of The Board at 31 March 2018, who they represent, and their attendance record at Board meetings during 2017/18, are shown in the table below.